brhillman/dissertation/source/02_misr.md

 The goal of the instrument simulator approach is to remove ambiguities in comparisons between models and observations such that remaining differences between the observed and simulated cloud properties can be interpreted unambiguously as model errors.
 However, the simulators themselves have seen little critical evaluation. @mace_et_al_2011, hereafter M2011, performed an evaluation of the ISCCP simulator using thermodynamic and cloud property profiles derived from data collected at the Atmospheric Radiation Measurement Program [ARM; @ackerman_and_stokes_2003] Southern Great Plains (SGP) ground-based observing site located near Lamont, Oklahoma.
 In their analysis, M2011 compare ARM radar-and-lidar derived cloud properties directly to those retrieved from ISCCP to first assess the biases in the ISCCP retrieval relative to the ARM-derived cloud properties.
 They then apply the ISCCP simulator to the ARM-derived profiles of cloud extinction and compare the ISCCP-simulated cloud properties to ISCCP retrievals.
 They find that the simulator accounts for much of the bias in the ISCCP cloud top pressure ($p_c$) retrieval; that is, the ISCCP-simulated $p_c$ retrieval compares well with the actual ISCCP retrieval.
 However, mid-level cloud remained a problem with significantly less mid-level cloud in the simulated retrievals than in the ISCCP retrievals (6% relative to the total number of profiles, or equivalently, 23% relative to the amount of simulated mid-level cloud), suggesting that the simulator does not completely compensate for the well-known tendency of ISCCP retrievals to overestimate the amount of mid-level clouds [e.g., @marchand_et_al_2010].
 More problematically, M2011 found large differences in optical depth between ISCCP and ARM retrievals.
 M2011 suggest this may be due to a combination of sub-pixel variability in the clouds and limitations associated with the 1D radiative transfer used in the ISCCP retrievals.
 The simulators do not current correct for any optical depth biases, and the potential exists for large biases in the comparisons for cases involving small, heterogeneous broken clouds where 3D effects are especially important.
 This topic is discussed in more detail later in this chapter, as it also affects the evaluation of the MISR simulator presented here.

 The analysis by M2011 provides one of the few critical evaluation of the simulators documented in the available literature.
-[TODO: insert text discussion the other few critical evaluations] The lack of verification of the simulators severely undermines their credibility for use in the evaluation of climate models.
+[TODO: insert text discussing the other few critical evaluations] The lack of verification of the simulators severely undermines their credibility for use in the evaluation of climate models.
 The goal of this chapter is to perform a similar analysis to M2011 for the MISR simulator.
 Conceptually similar to the ISCCP simulator, the MISR simulator produces histograms of cloud optical depth and cloud top height.
 While the optical depth retrievals are similar, the MISR cloud top height is based on a geometric stereo-imaging technique that has different strengths and weakness than ISCCP.
 In particular, MISR provides more accurate retrievals of cloud top height for low-level and mid-level clouds, more reliable discrimination of mid-level clouds from other clouds, and is insensitive to the instrument calibration making the data well suited for examining variability on seasonal or longer time scales, while ISCCP provides a longer time record, diurnal sampling (MISR has a fixed equator crossing time near 10:30 am) and is able to better detect optically thin high-level clouds because of its use of thermal IR observations.

 Again, the overall goal of this chapter is to advance understanding of uncertainties and limitations of the simulator framework by performing a critical verification for the MISR simulator.
 The fundamental question addressed in this chapter is, given observed profiles of visible extinction, can the MISR simulator accurately reproduce the features of the MISR retrieval?